-Part-time Faculty members who are eligible to pursue a promotional increase, must submit their Promotional Responsibilities Plan to the unit administrator by May 1 which details activities from the tiers above which they will perform and complete during the upcoming academic year.

-The unit administrator may make recommendations and provide comment on the plan within 30 days.
-If the unit administrator determines the plan to be deficient, the deficiencies will be documented, and the faculty member will have an opportunity to improve the plan.
-Faculty and administrators should work together to ensure the plan is consistent with faculty professional and departmental needs.

-The Unit Administrator and the Faculty member will complete a Promotional Responsibilities Contract detailing increased responsibilities which will be forwarded to the Vice President of Instruction.
-The increase to the base salary will be effective Fall quarter of the upcoming year.

-The promotional increase is based on a permanent, ongoing increase in professional obligations.
-The specifics of the increased professional obligations may vary from year to year.
-If responsibilities remain the same, the previous Professional Responsibilities Contract will remain in effect.
-If responsibilities change, a new Contract will be developed.
-The Unit Administrator may meet with the faculty member to review performance on the Professional Responsibilities Contract if concerns arise.
-If the concerns are not resolved by the Unit Administrator, they may be forwarded to the appropriate VPI for final resolution.

-The faculty member will document their activities by the end of year through the Annual Education, Experience, and Professional Development Report.
-The AEEP Report is due on June 30 of each year.

-A faculty member can choose to return to the previous step placement at the end of any quarter.
-Requests to terminate the Professional Responsibilities Contract should be made to the Dean.

-Any of the above activities for which a faculty is currently being paid (grants, stipends, etc) will not be included in the Professional Responsibilities Plan.
-Faculty may forego stipend payments for activities in exchange for those activities becoming part of their Professional Responsibilities Plan.

 B.4 COLA and Equity: Part-time faculty will receive Cost of Living Allocation (added to base salary) and part-time equity increases equal to that allocated by the state.
-When state funds are appropriated for salary increase, the District and AFT Seattle shall meet to mutually determine the distribution of these funds.
+When state funds are appropriated for COLA salary increase, it will be applied as an equal percentage increase across the board.
+When state funds are appropriated for Equity purposes, the District and AFT Seattle shall meet to mutually determine the distribution of these funds.

 B.5 Additional Part-time Pay Stipulations:

-Full-time faculty who moonlight can request a new placement on the part-time salary schedule in accordance with the initial placement criteria in B.2.
+Full-time faculty who moonlight can request one new placement on the part-time salary schedule in accordance with the initial placement criteria in B.2.
 Thereafter, full-time moonlight and summer faculty will advance on the part-time salary schedule through increment/turnover and COLA increases.

 Librarians and counselors will be paid at the appropriate rate established for a 30-hour workload except when they are assigned to teach a class or workshop, in which case they will be paid according to the established workload as determined in Article 11.3.b.